-NYC Summer Camps for Kids with Special Needs
+Summer Camps for Kids with Special Needs in the NYC area

-Big Apple Day Program – Upper West Side
+Big Apple Day Program at Solomon Schechter School — Upper West Side

-This co-ed day camp accommodates kids with social and emotional issues, including ADHD and Asperger's syndrome and other forms of high-functioning autism.
-In addition to the usual summer fun like sports and swimming, participants get social skills assistance from trained professionals.
-The counselors help the kids handle the social components of the activities, and teach them how to deal with real-life situations like traveling on public transportation.
-Campers also receive two hours a day of individualized academic instruction provided by special education teachers.
-Friday is field trip day, and the kids receive daily reports about their progress to share with their parents.
-The camper-to-staff ratio is 3:1.
+This co-ed day camp accommodates kids with mild to moderate social and emotional issues, including ADHD, anxiety, and NVLD, as well as Asperger's syndrome and other forms of high-functioning autism.
+In addition to the usual summer fun like sports, art, and swimming, participants get social-skills assistance from trained professionals.
+Older campers receive two hours a day of individualized academic instruction provided by special-education teachers.
+Friday is field trip day, and kids pick "peer matches" for play dates outside of camp.
+Parents receive daily reports about their child's progress as well as periodic phone check-ins.

 Marvin’s Camp — Staten Island

 This six-week nature-focused camp caters to kids with special needs, including those on the autism spectrum.
 The 100-acre campground on the Staten Island Greenbelt includes three Olympic-size pools, athletic fields, an archery range, boating ponds, an outdoor theater, and a ropes course.
 Participants swim daily, and participate in sports, arts and crafts, boating, pioneering, and go on trips to amusement parks and shows.
 Campers also receive social-skills training and work through problem-solving exercises with trained counselors.
 Bussing is available.

 Ages K-eighth grade